This document provides information about setting up Kubeflow in various environments.

 If you plan to deploy Kubeflow on an existing Kubernetes cluster, review these Kubernetes system requirements.

-Installing Kubeflow on a desktop or server:
+Installing Kubeflow on a public cloud

 - To use Kubeflow on Google Cloud Platform (GCP) and Kubernetes Engine (GKE), follow the GCP deployment guide.